-The scrum master is effectively the project leader, or at least the leader for a specified sprint – they are the glue that holds the team together, ensuring everyone is able to collaborate with maximal efficiency.
+The scrum master is effectively the project leader, or at least the leader for a specified sprint – they are the glue that holds the team together, ensuring everyone is able to collaborate with maximal efficiency and tasks are delegated effectively.
 Some jobs the scrum master may undertake include:

 - Sprint reviews – at the end of every sprint, feedback must be acquired and a plan must be put in place to action it. scrum masters will typically collect and subsequently implement feedback.